Charlotte United House of Prayer hosting COVID-19 vaccine clinic

 Mecklenburg County health officials are still accepting requests from community organizations to host public vaccination clinics.
 These clinics will be prioritized for areas hit hardest by the pandemic across Charlotte.

 “We welcome our eligible neighbors and members to our property for vaccination this Saturday,” said Apostle R. White, a pastor at the United House of Prayer for All People.
 “The impact of health disparities on African Americans is well documented.
-As predominantly African American congregation here in Mecklenburg County, the United House of Prayer—and our leader Bishop C.M.
+As a predominantly African American congregation here in Mecklenburg County, the United House of Prayer—and our leader Bishop C.M.
 Bailey, felt it incumbent upon us to open our doors and encourage our members, neighbors and friends to get the COVID-19 vaccine.
 Furthermore, we continue to urge our community to properly wear masks, socially distance, and stay home if you are sick.”

 More information about the COVID-19 vaccine is available at www.MeckNC.gov/COVID-19 or by calling the Public Health COVID-19 hotline at 980-314-9400.